ibm-cloud-docs/hpc-ibm-spectrumlsf/fixpack-support.md

 # Fix Pack support
 {: #fixpack-overview}

-Fix Pack is the cumulative package that contains the repository files, security fixes, vulnerabilities fixes, resource connectors and so on.
+Fix Pack is the cumulative package that contains the repository files, security fixes, vulnerabilities fixes, resource connectors, and so on.
 For {{site.data.keyword.spectrum_full}} Fix Pack 14 (FP14) and Fix Pack 15 (FP15) packages are used.

 In last release, for {{site.data.keyword.spectrum_short}} cluster deployment Fix Pack 14 was supported.
 But now **Fix Pack 15** is supported along with Fix Pack 14.